lgw-frank/Short_BCH_Decoding_OSD/README.md

 6)DL_OSD_Testing module utilzes trained DIA model of step 3 and post-processes decoding failure files of step 5 using ordered statistics decoding.

+Notice: Some packages need to be installed for these modules to execute properly, say galois, pickle collections, etc. We run above modules on spyder 5.* using tensorflow 2.X.